Home: Arduino Classroom

 We start assuming nothing on your part.
 This will help both those who really are novices and those who know a bit but can use the review.
 Arduino 101 will teach you how to use a microcontroller ( a tiny computer used to sense and control things).
 You'll get a good introduction to the fundamentals of electronics that you'll need for building projects.
 Arduino 102 will show you how to use Fritzing with the Arduino to take a concept from a breadboard prototype through a schematic design to a printed circuit board.
 Arduino 103 will bring it all together and show you how to build a robot and a data logger.
 When you finish you'll have a solid foundation for more advanced learning about computing and electronics.

 This Arduino Classroom is a work in progress.
-As of 2/22/14 the first three chapters of Arduino 101 are posted.
+As of 3/26/14 the first five chapters of Arduino 101 are posted.
 I expect all 12 chapters of Arduino 101 to be finished by mid-summer.
 Each chapter will be modified as feedback from readers dictates improvements.

 What hardware will you need for this course?

 You'll need an Arduino board.
 I recommend the Arduino UNO R3 and you can get one from www.sparkfun.com or www.adafruit.com.
-Also you will need the Arduino 101 Projects Kit that you can get from the Nuts&Volts magazine and webstore and you can get it from www.smileymicros.com.
+Also you will need the Arduino 101 Projects Kit that you can get from the Nuts&Volts Web Store and from www.smileymicros.com.

 And to make this work - PLEASE HELP!